Jeff-Tian/space/src/pages/posts/uni-arch.md.md

 # Uni-Arch

-## How does a user view a private page
+## How does a user view a private page in uniheart
 ```mermaid
 sequenceDiagram
 Alice ->> Private Page: Can I see you?